 Retaliation against any person, because the person has filed a bullying or harassment complaint or assisted or participated in a harassment investigation or proceeding, is also prohibited.
 Individuals who knowingly filed false harassment complaints and any person who gives false statements in an investigation shall be subject to discipline by appropriate measures, as shall any person who is found to have retaliated against another invilation of this policy.
 Any student found to have retaliated in violation of this policy shall be subject to measures up to, or including, suspension and expulsion.
-Any school employee found to have retaliated in violation of this policy shall be subject to measures up to, and including termination of employment.
-Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, exclusion from school grounds.
+Any school employee found to have retaliated in violation of this policy and including termination of employment.
+Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including termination of employment.
+Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including termination of employment.
+Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including termination of employment.
+Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including termination of employment.